Inhumans: Earth X

 The Inhuman origin is retold during the prologue of Earth X and the Royal family is reimagined, with Medusa having a much bolder hairline and Blackbolt with his mouth bolted shut.

 Heroes Reborn

 In this alternate reality created by Franklin Richards, the Inhumans are mostly the same.
 They live on Earth, in Attilan.
 The biggest difference is the reverence they hold, shown in statues, for Galactus and the multitude of heralds who operate for him simultaneously.
-The Terrigen Mists are not completely under their control, coming from a crack in the ground.
-Their ultimate origins are unknown, but Maximus the Mad escapes in the caverns deep beneath the city to locate it.
+Terrigen Mist is not completely under their control, coming from a crack in the ground.
+Their ultimate origins are unknown, but Maximus escapes in the caverns deep beneath the city to locate it.
 Here, it is discovered their city holds connections to other areas of the world, such as Mole Man's Monster Isle.

 House of M

 Black Bolt appears as an ally of Black Panther.
 The other Inhumans were present at the meeting between Black Bolt, Professor X, and Magneto.